American Black Walnut

 A fairly hard, heavy and dense hardwood, with high crushing and bending strength, low stiffness and resistance to shock loads.
 Oak timber machines very well, and is good for sanding, staining and varnishing and will take high polish.
 European oak can be darkened by fuming with ammonia.
 Due to tannins present in the timber, oak wood will react with ferrous metals when wet, causing black staining.
 We advise the use of non-ferrous (brass or stainless steel) fixings and fittings where possible.

-We use European Oak timber mainly for the production of external Joinery items, such as windows, doors, conservatories, etc.
+We use European Oak timber mainly for the production of external joinery items, such as windows, doors, conservatories, etc. View examples of our work in this wood type in our doors gallery.

 Typical Grow Height: 20-45m